whatot/gtags-cscope.vim/README.md

 GNU GLOBAL is part of the GNU project, and is free software.
 You can freely copy, modify and redistribute this program under GNU GPL.

-you can download the lastesd from
+you can download the lastest from

 [ftp://ftp.gnu.org/pub/gnu/global/](ftp://ftp.gnu.org/pub/gnu/global/)